doublewordai/silt/README.md

 print(response.choices[0].message.content)
 ```

+If the long running connection drops, simply repeat the same request with the
+same request id to resume.

 ### With Automatic Retries

-For production use, implement retry logic to handle connection drops:
+For production use, implement retry logic to handle connection drops.
+The
+idempotency key means we'll resume the same request safely, without being
+double charged, or waiting twice as long.

 ```python
 import time